- Job Application Tips

 -

-This final line should be a call to action, a note of thanks, or an offer to answer additional questions – whatever helps create a positive tone for the email and leaves the reader with a pleasant impression of you.
+Wrap up your message with a closing line.
+Your email closing starts with the last line of your message.
+This line should include a call to action, a note of thanks, or an offer to answer further questions, helping to create a positive tone and leaving the reader with a favorable impression of you.

 -